-We are happy to share the latest updates on scientific research on Usher syndrome and retinal degenerations.
+We are happy to share links for the latest updates on scientific research on Usher syndrome and retinal degenerations.
 Please note this news is for informational purposes, and is by no means an endorsement or promotion by CUREUsher.

 HAIR-RAISING RESEARCH IN FOCUS

 Perth researchers are using Nobel Prize-winning science to regrow cells that enable us to hear, providing hope for not only those with genetic disorders like Usher syndrome but for older people with age-related hearing loss.
 Dr Rod Dilley heads up a team at the Ear Science Institute working at the forefront of a new area of science around pluripotent cells.

 DRUG TO TREAT MALARIA COULD MITIGATE HEREDITARY HEARING LOSS